McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 ## Configuration

 Mermaid is configured with default settings.
-You can customize mermaids default settings for all of your files thru a JSON object in your `config.toml` or override these settings sidewise thru your pages frontmatter.
+You can customize Mermaid's default settings for all of your files thru a JSON object in your `config.toml` or override these settings sidewise thru your pages frontmatter.

-This JSON object is forwarded into mermaids `mermaid.initialize()` function.
+This JSON object is forwarded into Mermaid's `mermaid.initialize()` function.

-See [mermaid documentation](http://mermaid-js.github.io/mermaid/getting-started/Setup.html#mermaidapi-configuration-defaults) for all allowed settings.
+See [Mermaid documentation](http://mermaid-js.github.io/mermaid/getting-started/Setup.html#mermaidapi-configuration-defaults) for all allowed settings.

 ### Example